 One of the peculiarities of this breed is the level of its short nose with open and curved nostrils.
 His very round eyes are generally the same color as his dress which can be declined in 17 shades, although the British Shorthair silver is the most appreciated.

 Suitable Home And Behavior

-Moreover, the British do not suffer from loneliness, he can stay alone for a long time in the apartment, an interesting feature for masters who are often absent.
-Although we say all this, it is very important to create the appropriate environment if you are going to leave your cat at home for long hours.
+Moreover, the British do not suffer from loneliness, he can stay alone for a long time in the apartment, an exciting feature for guardians who are often absent.
+Although we say all this, it is essential to create the appropriate environment if you are going to leave your cat at home for long hours.
 You can get cat condos and cat scratcher houses for your cat.
 When you come home after a long day at work, it's so fun to see your cat sleeping inside the cat house.

 It can also do very well in gardens and large spaces.
-The ideal would be to equip it with a bell or a GPS collar connected to Wifi integrating a GSM chip if it is left free.
+The ideal would be to equip it with a bell or a GPS collar connected to Wi-Fi, integrating a GSM chip if left free.